ryan258/gatsby-bootcamp/src/posts/react.md

 ---
-title: "The Manny XP"
+title: "The Manny Tax Reaction XP"
-date: "2020-04-16"
+date: "2020-04-15"
 ---

-I just learned a couple things!
+I just learned a couple things, then he flips out...

 ## Things Like: